John Maynard Keynes: Death

 Throughout his life, Keynes worked energetically for the benefit both of the public and his friends; even when his health was poor, he laboured to sort out the finances of his old college.
 Helping to set up the Bretton Woods system, he worked to institute an international monetary system that would be beneficial for the world economy.
 In 1946, Keynes suffered a series of heart attacks, which ultimately proved fatal.
 They began during negotiations for the Anglo-American loan in Savannah, Georgia, where he was trying to secure favourable terms for the United Kingdom from the United States, a process he described as "absolute hell".
 A few weeks after returning from the United States, Keynes died of a heart attack at Tilton, his farmhouse home near Firle, East Sussex, England, on 21 April 1946, at the age of 62.
 Against his wishes (he wanted his ashes to be deposited in the crypt at King's), his ashes were scattered on the Downs above Tilton.

 Both of Keynes's parents outlived him: his father John Neville Keynes (1852–1949) by three years, and his mother Florence Ada Keynes (1861–1958) by twelve.
 Keynes's brother Sir Geoffrey Keynes (1887–1982) was a distinguished surgeon, scholar and bibliophile.
+Keynes's sister, Margaret Hill (1885–1970) was a prominent social reformer.
 His nephews include Richard Keynes (1919–2010), a physiologist, and Quentin Keynes (1921–2003), an adventurer and bibliophile.
-Keynes had no children; his widow, Lydia Lopokova, died in 1981.
+His niece, Polly Hill (1914–2005), was an economic anthropologist and emeritus fellow of Clare Hall, Cambridge.

 Cultural representations

 In John Buchan's novel Island of Sheep (1936) the character of the financier Barralty is based on Keynes.

 In the film Wittgenstein (1993), directed by Derek Jarman, Keynes was played by John Quentin.

 The docudrama Paris 1919, based around Margaret MacMillan's book, featured Paul Bandey as Keynes.

 In the BBC series about the Bloomsbury Group, Life in Squares, Keynes was portrayed by Edmund Kingsley.

-The novel Mr Keynes' Revolution (2020) by E. J. Barnes is about Keynes's life in the 1920s.
+The novel Mr Keynes' Revolution (2020) by E.J.
+Barnes is about Keynes's life in the 1920s.

 Love Letters, based on the correspondence of Keynes and Lydia Lopokova, was performed by Tobias Menzies and Helena Bonham-Carter at Charleston in 2021.